Here are the most asked questions about the Post-9/11 GI Bill.

 Let's use a couple of examples to help explain:

 EXAMPLE 1: Florida residents attending Public Money University (PMU) in Florida are charged $2,500 for full-time training each quarter.
-The monthly housing allowance for the zip code that PMU resides in is $1500.
+The monthly housing allowance for the ZIP code that PMU is located is $1,500.

 Individuals who served at least 36 months on active duty (eligible for 100% of benefit) and who attend PMU full-time would receive: